fiduh/-terraform-aws-apigateway-v2/README.md

 Routes are a way to send incoming API requests to backend resources.
 Routes consist of two parts: an HTTP method and a resource path, for example, GET /items.

 #### Create an integration
+You create an integration to connect a route to backend resources.

 #### Attach your integration to routes